LearnTransportation

 Strengths

-• Ola Maps reducing Google dependency
+• Ola Maps reduces Google dependence and could be licensed

 Weaknesses